How Women Construction Workers Changed the Industry

 Women in construction are in the minority.
 Women fulfill just 4% of front-line construction jobs.
 Yet, the Bureau of Labor Statistics (BLS) reports that over 300,000 construction jobs are unfilled as of July 2021.
 Fortunately, the population of women in the industry is forecasted to grow as more opportunities open up across the United States.
 Now, let’s examine the history of women in construction and what the future holds for women construction workers nationwide.

-History of Women in Construction
+The History of Women Construction Workers

 Few records exist that highlight the contributions of women in construction between the 13th and 17th centuries.
-During this time, women construction workers were often left off records.
+During this time, women construction workers have often left off records.
 Or, women laborers were included in records only by gender, without any indication of how they contributed to construction projects.

 The Industrial Revolution created a global economic boom.
 In doing so, the revolution opened doors for women in construction.